shachak123/Parallel-Game-Of-Life/README.md

 # Parallel-Game-Of-Life
+Operating systems course HW
 A game of life that uses threads to divide the workload of calculations in each generation.